mendix/widgets-resources/packages-native/bottom-sheet/README.md

-## Bottom sheet
+## Bottom Sheet

 The bottom sheet widget creates a set of options while blocking interaction with the rest of the screen or a draggable surface anchored to the bottom of the screen.
-There are two variations: Modal bottom sheet and Expanding bottom sheet.
+There are two variations of bottom sheet widget: a modal bottom sheet and an expanding bottom sheet.

 ## Usage